open-guides/og-aws/README.md

 -	At the beginning, IAM policy may be very simple, but for large systems, it will grow in complexity, and need to be managed with care.
 	-	🔹Make sure one person (perhaps with a backup) in your organization is formally assigned ownership of managing IAM policies, make sure every administrator works with that person to have changes reviewed.
 This goes a long way to avoiding accidental and serious misconfigurations.
 -	It is best to give each user or service the minimum privileges needed to perform their duties.
 This is the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), one of the foundations of good security.
 Organize all IAM users and groups according to levels of access they need.
-- If an organization has more then one account (per project / per unit), all account can be consolidated under one account (master account) and IAM users and accesses can be managed under one IAM section.
-It also makes it easy to switch sub accounts with one click. (https://aws.amazon.com/blogs/aws/new-cross-account-access-in-the-aws-management-console/)
+-	If your organization has more then one AWS account (for example, per-project or per-business unit), administration will be easier if you create and manage users in a single "master" account IAM.
+You can set things up so that users can switch to sub-accounts with one click by configuring them to be able to [switch roles] (https://aws.amazon.com/blogs/aws/new-cross-account-access-in-the-aws-management-console/).

 ### Security and IAM Tips